flairNLP/transformer-ranker/README.md

 ...
 ```

-After running it, you can identify most promising models for your datasets.
+Using these results you can exclude the lower-ranked models to only focus on the top-ranked models for further exploration.

 ## License